robustness-gym/summvis/README.md

 Takes a saved dataset that has already been standardized and adds predictions to it from prediction jsonl files.

-#### Example: Add 6 prediction files for Pegasus and BART to the dataset.
+#### Example: Add 6 prediction files for PEGASUS and BART to the dataset.
 ```shell
 python preprocessing.py \
 --join_predictions \